ant6n/emacs-like-on-macos-theme.el/README.markdown

 After installing it:

-1. `M-x load-theme RET ir-black`
+1. `M-x load-theme RET emacs-like-on-macos`
 2. Don't like it?
-Type `M-x disable-theme RET ir-black` to restore your previous theme.
+Type `M-x disable-theme RET emacs-like-on-macos` to restore your previous theme.

-## Contributing

-Please feel free to file an issue for more face definitions -- I'd like this theme to be usable for the entire Emacs experience.

-## If you enjoyed this theme...

-You might also like my [underwater-theme](https://github.com/jmdeldin/underwater-theme.el).